base-jump-org/cyber-stuff/README.md

 # cyber-stuff
 Tool for cybercoffee network

-Differents useless tools for a cybercoffe admin
+Differents useless tools for a cybercoffe network admin